xullnn/ls_pull_over_push/120/answers.md

 1. Describe "what is object in Ruby" in less than 30 words?

-- In Ruby, objects can be think of as conceptual entities which have states(instance variables) and behaviors(methods), objects may have information exchanging with each other.
+- In Ruby, objects can be thought of as conceptual entities which have states(instance variables) and behaviors(methods), objects may have information exchanging with each other.

 2. What are procedural programming and object-oriented programming?(this question is over the range of this course)
   - briefly describe what's the difference?